dentolos19/namestamp/README.md

 <h1>
     <img src="icon.png" style="height: 1em"/>
-    <span>Photos Organizer</span>
+    <span>Photos Renamer</span>
 </h1>

-A script for easily organizing your photos and videos!
+A script for easily renaming your photos and videos according to their dates!

+> **Note**: This script only works on Windows!

 ## ⚒️ Usage